bamacgabhann/GY4051/docs/week5.md

 ## Labs

+Laboratory Workbook: [Laboratory Workbook](./assets/labs/GY4051_Lab_Workbook.pdf)

+Tables and Questions in Word format: [Laboratory Exercise Questions Tables](./assets/labs/GY4051_Lab_Tables_Questions.docx)

-Laboratory Workbook: [Laboratory Workbook](./assets/labs/GY4051_Lab_Workbook.pdf) Tables in Excel format: [Laboratory Exercise Tables](./assets/labs/GY4051_Lab_Tables.xlsx)
+Tables in Excel format: [Laboratory Exercise Tables](./assets/labs/GY4051_Lab_Tables.xlsx)

 Geologic Time Scale online (copy in workbook): [Geologic Time Scale](https://stratigraphy.org/chart/)

 Geological map of Ireland: [Geological Survey of Ireland mapviewer](https://dcenr.maps.arcgis.com/apps/MapSeries/index.html?appid=a30af518e87a4c0ab2fbde2aaac3c228)

+## Additional

+If you're curious what oil and gas wells are like, here's a YouTube video showing [video from inside drilled wells](https://youtu.be/ZzDrheWDhGw).
+You can actually see oil and gas coming up the borehole.

+I also mention hydraulic fracturing, commonly known as *fracking*, in the lecture.
+Well...in previous decades, the USA and USSR both decided it would be interesting to try doing that with nuclear bombs.
+Here's an excellent YouTube video about that, which also explains a bunch of stuff about oil and gas exploration, by a former drilling engineer.
+[Nuclear Fracking: Repeatedly Nuking Yourself for Commercial Reasons](https://www.youtube.com/watch?v=Rsu0lHkOIFg).
+Well worth watching.